Fast Track Regimes

 - Geographical marketing sector.

-A licence will be granted, if appropriate, based on that information and the expectation that a fund application will follow shortly thereafter.
-When the fund application is submitted, it will be scrutinised to ensure that it reflects the information provided in the Applicant's Business Plan at the licence application stage.
-In the absence of controlled investment business, being conducted within 12 months from licensing, in accordance with the POI Law, the licence will be cancelled.
+A licence will be granted, if appropriate, based on the information provided and the expectation that a fund application will follow shortly thereafter.
+When the fund application is submitted, it will be scrutinised to ensure that it reflects the information provided in the Applicant's Business Plan submitted at the licence application stage.
+In the absence of a controlled investment business being conducted within 12 months from licensing, the licence will, in accordance with the POI Law, be cancelled.

 All other licence applications will need to apply and be assessed under the Commission's standard track application process.

-For specific guidance on each regime, please see the below pages.
+For specific guidance on each regime, please see the pages below.